reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

 management.info.java.enabled=true
 ```

 Let's rerun the application.
-Now, open the actuator `info` endpoint in a browser.
-We will then see an output similar to below:
+Now, we'll open the actuator `info` endpoint in a browser.
+Then an output similar to below should appear:
 ```json
 {
   "java": {